JetBrains/teamcity-documentation/topics/perforce-workspace-handling-in-teamcity.md

 When an error occurs during the checkout, or a build is interrupted/stopped during the checkout, or a timeout occurs, no [clean checkout](clean-checkout.md) will occur for the subsequent builds on the same build agent.
 Instead, TeamCity will rely on the Perforce ability to recover from the state.

 ### VCS Root client mapping modification
+{product="tc"}

-Usually, when a project administrator modifies a VCS Root client mapping specified in the VCS Root, this is considered as a change in VCS Root settings and results in a [clean checkout](clean-checkout.md).
+Usually, when a project administrator modifies a VCS root client mapping specified in the VCS root, this is considered a change in the VCS root settings and results in a [clean checkout](clean-checkout.md).
 This clean checkout behaviour can be disabled using the `teamcity.perforce.enable-no-clean-checkout=true` [internal property](configuring-teamcity-server-startup-properties.md#TeamCity+internal+properties).

 <note>

-Changing `teamcity.perforce.enable-no-clean-checkout `[internal property](configuring-teamcity-server-startup-properties.md#TeamCity+internal+properties) results in one\-time clean checkout for all affected build configurations.
+Changing `teamcity.perforce.enable-no-clean-checkout `[internal property](configuring-teamcity-server-startup-properties.md#TeamCity+internal+properties) results in one-time clean checkout for all affected build configurations.
 </note>

 When a VCS Root is configured to use Client Name, or Stream, no clean checkout will occur when the client mapping of the corresponding client/stream is edited in Perforce.
 The corresponding TeamCity issue is [TW-25344](https://youtrack.jetbrains.com/issue/TW-25344).